HomeBlogOpenShift vs Kubernetes: Key Differences for Enterprise Container Management

 • Developer productivity.
 Kubernetes is harder to manage and has a steeper learning curve compared to OpenShift.

 • Ecosystem strategy.
 Here is a critical difference between Kubernetes and OpenShift.
-Kubernetes offers greater flexibility when it comes to choosing supporting tools.
+Kubernetes offers greater flexibility in choosing supporting tools.
 Meanwhile, OpenShift is more tied to the Red Hat ecosystem.

 • Support.
-While working with Kubernetes, you should seek support from the community and third-party vendors, while OpenShift grants you Red Hat enterprise support.
+While working with Kubernetes, you should seek support from the community and third-party vendors, whereas OpenShift provides Red Hat enterprise support.

 In sum, both options have their ideal use cases.
 We suggest using Kubernetes if you are running a cloud-native startup.
-This approach will also fit cases when you have a strong DevOps team that can handle complex configuration and is open to experiments.
+This approach will also work in cases where you have a strong DevOps team that can handle complex configuration and is open to experimentation.

-Meanwhile, if you are more focused on such common enterprise concerns as compliance and governance needs, choose OpenShift.
+Meanwhile, if you are more focused on common enterprise concerns such as compliance and governance, choose OpenShift.
 This platform provides speed, security, and confidence.

 “When choosing between Red Hat’s OpenShift and Kubernetes, you should clearly define what is your top priority.
 If you need flexibility and have an ingenious team willing to experiment with architectural patterns, Kubernetes is a preferred solution.
 However, if you go with a more conservative enterprise approach where security and control are top priorities, OpenShift might be a better choice.”